 ← Back to Home

-Between January 2020 and March 2026, we analyzed 75 consecutive months of Hacker News "Who is Hiring?" threads — tracking how the word "remote" appeared in job postings across more than 36,000 individual listings.
+Between January 2020 and March 2026, we analyzed 75 consecutive months of tech job "Who is Hiring?" threads — tracking how the word "remote" appeared in job postings across more than 36,000 individual listings.

 The story the data tells is one of the most dramatic shifts in the history of tech employment.